WStickler/APIProjectGroup1/README.md

 For our Get methods we have decided to include an option to search for a specific customer by name/id/?.
 We have also included the ability for someone to filter and get the results based on city, to allow for marketing teams to have a better understnading of where the may need to target their advertising.
 By including the orders table we have also made it possible to search for a customer and the get methods will return all orders for that particualr customer allowing for someone to find a particular order quickly.
 Including this table has also allowed for us to filter the data by numbers of orders a customer has made or when we also include the order details table we can filter by price to see which customers have spent the most money

 ### **Post Method:**
 The post method allows users to add new customers.
-It has a CustomerDTO object parameter, which is passed in from the HTTP request body, in which the CustomerID is required to create the customer, but other details can be added too.
-The DTO is then converted to a Customer and created in the service layer.
+It has a Customer object parameter, which is passed in from the HTTP request body, in which the CustomerID is required to create the customer, but other details can be added too.
 A 201 Created status code is returned if successful, otherwise a 409 conflict is returned if they already exist.

 ### **Put Methods:**
 For our Put methods we have decide to include the ability for a customer to update their details in case they change address.